garrandall/popular-music-data/tracks/i-feel-for-you-chaka-khan.md

 Baby, cause you make me wanna scream
 Feel for you

-I feel for you (Oooh, feel for you)
+I feel for you (Oh, feel for you)
-I feel it too (Oooh, feel for you)
+I feel it too (Oh, feel for you)
-I feel for you (Oooh, feel for you)
+I feel for you (Oh, feel for you)

 CHORUS